Fast-Track Sleep Programs

 4 – 6 Months: Introduction to Solids

-If you notice a drop in the milk that your baby is eating & your sleep is affected, it can be helpful to pull back on solids until milk feeds are re-established.
+If you notice a decrease in milk intake or changes in sleep, it can be helpful to pull back on solids and re-establish full milk feeds.

 TIP:

-Offer milk before solids to ensure your baby gets enough milk.
-Continue to monitor growth and adjust feeding as needed.
-Always consult your pediatrician before beginning solids.
+Offer milk before solids to ensure your baby gets enough calories.
+Continue monitoring growth and always consult your pediatrician before beginning solids.

 Breastfeeding:

-At 6 months a full feeding may decrease to around 20-25 minutes, including burp time.
-If your baby is feeding for less time and still eating overnight, you may want to consider waiting on solids while you move the milk from overnight to the daytime.
+At around 6 months, full feeds may shorten to 20–25 minutes.
+If feeds are shortening and your baby is still eating overnight, it may be helpful to wait on solids while shifting milk intake to the daytime.

 Bottle Feeding:

-You can also increase to a Level 3 nipple around 5 months old.
-Remember to used paced feeding if the flow seems too fast.
+You may increase to a Level 3 nipple around 5 months.
+Use paced feeding if the flow feels fast.

 7 – 9 Months: Exploring More Solids